 The goal of the assimilation is to combine an uncertain model with uncertain observations to generate a circulation estimate that has reduced uncertainty and better represents the observations.
 To do this we solve for the nonlinear ocean solution that is dynamically consistent with the observations and is free within the uncertainties in the system.
-As such, specification of the prior model and observation uncertainties is important.
+As such, specification of the

+25 prior model and observation uncertainties is important.
 These uncertainties are prescribed in the background and observation error covariance matrices, respectively, and are important scaling factors in the cost function, J (refer to Equation 6).
 The specification of the background and observation error covariances is described in Sections 3.4 and 3.5 below, and their consistencies checked in Section 4.1.

-The minimisation of J is performed over a specified time window in a sequence of linear least-squares minimisations in the inner loops, and the nonlinear model trajectory is updated in the outer loops.
+The minimisation of J is performed over a specified time window in a sequence of linear least-squares minimisations in 30 the inner loops, and the nonlinear model trajectory is updated in the outer loops.
 Through experimentation, we found that one outer loop, with 14 inner loops, gives an acceptable reduction in J for a reasonable computational cost.
 Cost function convergence is shown in Section 4.2.
 We aim for the longest time window available without nonlinearities growing too large.
 Linearity experiments (not shown) indicated that for this model configuration, the linear assumption remains acceptable for typical perturbations over 5 days, so we chose that as our window-size.
-We overlap the 5-day assimilation windows by one-day, such that the initial conditions for the subsequent assimilation window are 4 days after the start of the current window.
+We overlap the 5-day assimilation windows by one-day, such that each subsequent assimilation cycle is initialised 4 days after the start of the previous 5-day cycle.
 The overlap allows us to produce a blended product which is constructed as a post processing step using a weighted average of the overlapping times from adjacent assimilation windows to build a continuous signal.
 The blended product can then be used for dynamical analysis and further nesting.

 The ROMS 4D-Var allows for controlling both the initial conditions and the time-varying atmospheric and boundary forcing.
 We adjust the atmospheric forcing every 3 hours and the open boundary conditions every 12 hours.
-The winds are the dominant adjustment in the atmospheric forcing.
-For the 2-year reanalysis, we find no significant bias in the increments.
+The heat flux is the dominant adjustment in the atmospheric forcing over most of the domain, with the wind adjustment dominating in the vicinity of the HF radar.